Call

 Cruise

-Introducing the SH Vega, a sparkling gem embarking on its maiden voyage in July 2022, followed by the arrival of SH Diana in early 2023.
-These 5-star boutique ships, designed with Scandinavian elegance, offer an intimate immersion in the voyage's splendour.
+Introducing the SH Vega and the SH Minerva, sparkling gems and sister ships of the Swan hellenic Fleet.
+These five-star boutique ships, designed with Scandinavian elegance, offer an intimate immersion in the voyage's splendour.
 Allow yourself a moment of reprieve to acquaint yourself with these extraordinary expedition vessels.
 Boasting a PC5 ice-strengthened hull and expansive stabilisers, your journey will be exceptionally smooth.
-With just 120-140 crew members and 152-196 guests spread across 9 decks, an intimate experience awaits.
+With just 120-140 crew members and 152 guests spread across 9 decks, an intimate experience awaits.

 The generous public spaces ensure uninterrupted, panoramic views, keeping the destination ever-present.
 Deck 8 offers unparalleled vistas.
 Following a workout in the state-of-the-art gym, luxuriate in the sauna or jacuzzi while relishing the breathtaking scenery.
 In the Swan Restaurant, savour breakfast, lunch, and dinner featuring international and locally-inspired cuisine, spotlighting the finest regional ingredients from your unique destinations.
 Deck 7 reveals a heated outdoor pool and inviting poolside seating for scenic indulgence.
 Unwind in the Observation Lounge with your preferred libation, forging connections with fellow guests.
 The Club Lounge, combining 24-hour tapas-style dining with sweeping ocean vistas, is a sanctuary of indulgence.
 Anticipate a voyage that marries luxury with adventure.